Bleach batteries, Colorectal Cancer, and the TCA cycle: LIYSF Science Bazaar (I)

 The team’s research also indicates that the batteries can be either non-rechargeable or rechargeable, which implies that it could be a suitable alternative for computer and phone batteries as well as disposable general use batteries.

 After discovering these results Chelsea went on to investigate the life cycle of the cells.
 By using an antibody stain, Chelsea was able to see which cells were replicating.
 During replication, cancerous cells actually require a short period of time where they are “resting” before they can replicate again.
-The rest phase is an ideal time to interfere with the cancer and prevent further growth.
+The rest phase is an ideal time to interfere with cancer and prevent further growth.

 Chelsea’s current aim is to thoroughly understand the mechanisms of WT/Cre mutation, which could allow her to create simpler tests for colorectal cancer and possible treatments.